 Maybe.
-We certainly agree that the meme-stock movement, viral stock surge of GameStop, AMC, and others in the first part of 2021, means new and old types of consumers are looking for financial advice in new places.
+We certainly agree that the meme-stock movement, the viral stock surge of GameStop, AMC, and others in the first part of 2021, means new and old types of consumers are looking for financial advice in new places.
 The pandemic-induced shift to virtual interactions made consumers open to new channels for receiving advice.
 As we look beyond the pandemic, and advisors need to find ways to establish credibility and win trust.

-These digitally driven customers represent enormous growth possibilities, if served in the right way.
+These digitally-driven customers represent enormous growth possibilities if served in the right way.
 For companies and advisors, this requires agility in responding to market changes and commitment to cohesive omnichannel experiences, especially when it comes to onboarding clients.

 Companies that don’t adapt fast enough or don’t support their financial advisors with the right tools are pushed out of consideration.
 A recent study of more than 250 financial planners finds that 77% of advisors have lost business because they did not have the right technology to interact with customers.
 In fact, these advisors reported losing an average of 20% of book value as a result.